discourse/message_bus/README.md

 If you are looking to contribute to this project here are some ideas

 - Build an in-memory storage backend to ease testing and for very simple deployments
-- Build a PostgreSQL backend using NOTIFY and LISTEN
 - Improve general documentation
 - Make MessageBus a nice website